jhannes/react-native-oauth-demo/README.md

 ### Handle the redirect (Android)

 In order to handle the redirect back to the application, your application must register the `myoauth2app` URI scheme with the mobile operating system.
-In Android, this is done by updating the `android/app/src/main/AndroidManifest.xml` file:
+In Android, this is done by updating the `android/app/src/main/AndroidManifest.xml` file and adding a `android.intent.action.VIEW` intent-filter.
+Here is the final `<application>` definition:

 ```xml
 <application